VueTubeApp/VueTube-Extractor/src/extractors/youtube-new/parser/types/README.md

 - Aliases can now be applied to primitive properties as well.
 - Removed `rule` from property type, subrules now nested directly inside `properties`.
 - Rule conditions now merged with properties, and expected value can now be defined inside property itself (currently only to primitives).
-- If object rule condition is not met - then it will be null instead of empty object.
+- If object rule condition is not met - then it will be `undefined` instead of empty object.
 - Flatten now can be used in both ways: it now can flatten the first level and subrules with `flatten: true` or flatten the whole object.
 - Correct type inference from const rules.